-Michael Druks has taken part in several group exhibitions at England & Co over the past decade, including The Map Is Not the Territory series (2002, 2003,20090; Beneath the Radar in 1970s London (2010); and Wandering Lines: From Automatic Drawing to Abstraction (2012).
+Michael Druks took part in several group exhibitions at England & Co over the past decade, including The Map Is Not the Territory series (2002, 2003, 2009); Beneath the Radar in 1970s London (2010); and Wandering Lines: From Automatic Drawing to Abstraction (2012).
 Michael Druks, his 2013 solo exhibition with the gallery, featured early conceptual works and video, together with a group of recent paintings.
 Since 2016, England & Co have regularly exhibited his conceptual photographic works from the 1970s at Photo London at Somerset House.
 He also was represented by England & Co at Paris Photo in 2019 and 2021.

 Constructions & mixed media Drawings & works on paper Paintings Photography